 Triumph Park includes an 11-acre pond and an ADA-compliant accessible fishing pier.
 This pond was part of the Iowa DNR's fall trout stocking program on October 28, 2022.
 Learn more about trout fishing in Iowa.

 Those wishing to buy a fishing license, explore maps, get Iowa fishing regulations and learn more can visit the DNR website.
-In Waukee, residents and visitors can purchase fishing licenses in person at the Hy-Vee Gas Station, located at 1025 Hickman Road.
+In Waukee, residents and visitors can purchase fishing licenses in-person at Fleet Farm, located at 1300 SE Kettlestone Blvd.

-Per Iowa's fishing regulations, the daily limit for bluegills is 25.
+Per Iowa's fishing regulations, the daily limit for bluegills is 25 and trout is 5.
 The daily limit for bass is 3, but bass must be at least 15 inches long to keep.
 Releasing bass back into the waterbody helps maintain healthy fish populations.